Updated March 8th, 2020

-What does it feel like to detox from heroin?
-With harrowing, even exaggerated, depictions of withdrawal in TV, film, and other media, heroin and other opiates have developed a reputation for being some of the most difficult drugs to come off.
-This is part of the reason that detox from heroin can be a source of fear for people considering recovery.
+Heroin is known for its extremely addictive qualities and is notoriously difficult to quit.
+There are a number of harrowing, even exaggerated, depictions of withdrawal in TV, film and other media.
+Consequently, heroin and other opiates have developed a reputation for being very difficult to give up.
+The severity of heroin withdrawal symptoms can be a source of fear for people considering entering recovery.

 The good news is that a quality detox center like FHE Health will take great care to address this fear and others, so that patients feel fully supported throughout withdrawal and beyond.
 In other words, while pre-detox fears are natural and can be common, they don’t justify the perpetuation of an addiction that’s destroying one’s health, life, and relationships.

 This article will address common fears among patients in heroin detox.
 It will also discuss how patients are able to overcome these fears during inpatient rehab, with the help of highly trained and compassionate staff.

 Heroin is a highly addictive drug made from morphine, a psychoactive molecule obtained from the resin of the seed pod of the opium poppy plant.
 The color and appearance of heroin are determined by how it’s manufactured and what else it may be combined with.
 It might come in the form of white or brown powder or a black, sticky material known as black tar heroin.